lierdakil/pandoc-crossref/docs/index.md

 produce similar effect, so images should be typeset correctly.
 TL;DR you don't need `subfigGrid` enabled for it to work with LaTeX, but you can still enable it.

+#### Subfigure columns

+Similar to `subfigGrid`, `subfigColumns` option will align each subfigure row as Pandoc's columns environment.
+This primarily works well with HTML output.

+All the caveats applicable to `subfigGrid` are equally applicable to `subfigColumns` as well.

+`subfigGrid` and `subfigColumns` are mutually exclusive.
+If both are specified, the former takes precedence.

 ## Equation labels